 After you speak with your insurance company, adjusters from the other driver’s company may call you.
 If it feels like the insurance adjuster handling your case is more interested in closing it quickly than helping you, it’s probably because he or she has a quota to fill.
 Do not let a claims adjuster convince you to make a statement or accept a settlement offer you don’t feel comfortable with.
-Speak to an attorney before talking with adjusters for a rundown of what your case might be worth.
+Speak to a car accident law firm before talking with adjusters for a rundown of what your case might be worth.
 This can help you protect your rights and get the most out of your insurance claim and/or settlement after a car accident.

 After attending to yourself and others at the car accident scene and prepping for your insurance call, it’s time to actually do it.
 While necessary, it’s important you remain calm and are thinking clearly when speaking with your agent.